Julesy1x8/js201/labs/05_canvas/99-End of Module Labs/polish sketches.md

 Sketching with canvas can get _really_ complicated, so make sure you keep things simple, especially when just getting started with a new sketch.

+Keep each sketch on a new HTML file and a separate JS Script.

 Once you have your sketches, create a site that hosts all your sketches so you can share them.